LAW3015 : Environmental Law

 Teaching Rationale And Relationship

-The lectures establish the framework for knowledge and techniques for analysis of the law.
+The lectures establish the framework for knowledge pertaining to environmental law and global environmental conditions.
+It also provides techniques for analysis of the law.
+The lectures are intended to convey to the students the breadth and depth required in their own study and learning that addresses the complexities of environmental law.
 The small group teaching allows for detailed application of the knowledge and techniques by the students.
-The guided independent study takes the form of directed reading and tasks to consolidate and expand on the lectures, prepare for the small group teaching, and prepare for complete the assessment.
-These teaching methods promote knowledge and understanding of the subject matter and allow for development of skills in reading and analysing the law, and developing and communicating a clear argument.
+The guided independent study takes the form of directed reading and tasks to consolidate and expand on the lectures, enable preparation for the small group learning, and preparation for completing the assessment.
+These teaching methods promote knowledge and understanding of the subject matter and allow for development of skills in reading and analysing the law.
+It also facilitates developing and communicating clear arguments.
 Further, the teaching methods aim to build passion for the subject and commitment to environmental issues and not mere engagement with the materials presented within the syllabus.

 Reading Lists